Open-Microfrontends/open-microfrontends-generator/README.md

 ### hostIntegrationsBrowser

-Generates a *microfrontendClients.ts* file that contains functions to launch the Microfrontends on an arbitrary HTML page.
+Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends on an arbitrary HTML page.

 Usage